-Several studies have proposed the development of a skill repertoire for robots \citep{hoeller_anymal_2023} or the pretraining of low-level controllers with fine-grained skills \citep{peng_ase_2022, peng_amp_2021}, which a high-level controller can subsequently use.
-Our perspective differs significantly from these research efforts, as we do not require a dataset comprising expert-level skills or the retraining of the entire pipeline when adding a new skill.
-Furthermore, in these works, the final performance heavily relies on the quality of the learned skills and their relevance to the task at the fine-tuning stage, as they can not deviate significantly from behaviors in the original dataset.

-In contrast, this work presents a method for smart network initialization in the context of learning robot motion control with PPO, which outperforms the commonly used random initialization~\citep{he2015delving} across various tasks with the same embodiment.
-Our perspective on the problem is more fundamental, as we propose a task-agnostic approach that focuses solely on encapsulating embodiment-specific knowledge across tasks.
-We employ an exploration-based data collection strategy to systematically investigate states most likely to appear in the initial stages of the RL process, where the robot learns fundamental concepts about its embodiment, including limb kinematics, dynamics, and basic stability.
+In short, this work presents a method for smart network initialization in the context of learning robot locomotion with PPO, which outperforms the commonly used random initialization~\cite{he2015delving} across various tasks with the same embodiment.
+Our perspective on the problem is novel as we propose a task-agnostic approach that focuses solely on encapsulating embodiment-specific knowledge across tasks.
+It does not need reward signal of the task-specific downstream MDPs to be present in the pretraining dataset, and serves as a user-friendly plug-in that does not require modifications to the established paradigm of locomotion learning.
+Our proposed method consists of three stages: exploration-based data collection, pretraining, and reinforcement learning.
+We first employ an exploration-based data collection strategy to systematically investigate states most likely to appear in the initial stages of the RL process, where the robot learns fundamental concepts about its embodiment, including limb kinematics, dynamics, and basic stability.
 With the collected data, we then train an embodiment-aware Proprioceptive Inverse Dynamics Model (PIDM).
-By initializing the actor-critic structure with the weights of the PIDM model, we provide the RL process with general knowledge from the initial stumbling stages of the vanilla training process, thus facilitating training.
-Consequently, our pretrained weights do not contain task-specific biases, but let them emerge naturally during RL training, as the entire network is updated in an end-to-end fashion.
-Our work serves as a user-friendly plug-in that does not require modifications to the established paradigm of motion control learning.
-We validate this approach on a diverse skill set for a quadrupedal robot, including pedipulation \citep{arm_pedipulate_2024}, locomotion \citep{mittal2023orbit}, and five parkour skills \citep{hoeller_anymal_2023}.
-Our approach \textbf{improves performance by $\mathbf{7.5}$\% and sample efficiency by $\mathbf{40.1}$\%}.
-In summary, our contributions are: \begin{itemize} \item A paradigm for weight initialization in robot motion control for RL, for one embodiment and across tasks, that improves performance and sample efficiency in the training process. \item Our approach is task-agnostic, \textit{i.e.}, applicable to various Partially Observable Markov Decision Process (POMDP) formulations involving different commands, observations, rewards, curricula, and terrains. \item Empirical validation of our proposed approach on numerous quadrupedal robot tasks showcases significant improvements in performance and efficiency. \end{itemize}
+Finally, by initializing the actor-critic structure with the weights of the PIDM model, we provide the RL process with general knowledge from the initial stumbling stages of the vanilla training process, thus facilitating training.
+Our pretrained weights do not contain task-specific biases, but let them emerge naturally during RL training, as the entire network is updated in an end-to-end fashion.